Skip to content

 3 min read

-Oklahoma City's climate creates unique challenges for residential plumbing systems.
+Oklahoma City’s climate creates unique challenges for residential plumbing systems.
 Our winters can bring sudden temperature drops, and pipes in uninsulated spaces—crawl spaces, attics, exterior walls, and garages—are particularly vulnerable.
 When water inside pipes freezes, it expands with tremendous force, causing the pipe to crack or burst completely.
-Older homes in historic Oklahoma City neighborhoods often have galvanized steel or outdated plumbing that corrodes over time, weakening pipe walls until water pressure causes a rupture.
+Older homes in historic Oklahoma City neighborhoods often have galvanized steel or outdated plumbing that corrodes over time, weakening pipe walls until water pressure causes a rupture — a problem whole-home repiping solves permanently.

 Other common causes include: